KlimaDAO/discord-bots/README.md

 ### Persisting Environment Variables

 Environment variables set through the DOAP web interface will be overwritten the next time there is a deployment.
-For this reason, after any app- or component-level environment variable is updated, the app-spec.yml must be copied from the web interface and committed to version control.
+For this reason, after any app- or component-level environment variable is updated (either through the app-spec.yml or web interface), the app-spec.yml must be copied from the web interface and committed to version control.
 Any encrypted environment variables will also be encrypted in the copied app-spec.yml file, so there is no problem with committing to version control.

 To access: app -> settings -> scroll to app spec